Are you intolerant to gluten?

 The cause that leads to the condition of coeliac disease is not yet known.
 Normally, the immune system acts to protect the body from invaders (viruses, bacteria) and external elements that can cause damage.

-When a person is affected by the condition of coeliac disease and eats foods with gluten, the immune system performs an abnormal function, forming gluten antibodies attacking the intestine and causing some typical disorders.
+When a person is affected by the condition of celiac disease and eats foods with gluten, the immune system performs an abnormal function, forming gluten antibodies attacking the intestine and causing some typical disorders.

 A hard path towards awareness.